carbon-language/carbon-lang/llvm/docs/LangRef.rst

 non-dynamic rounding mode which does not match the actual rounding mode at runtime results in undefined behavior.

-The fourth argument to the constrained floating point intrinsics specifies the required exception behavior.
+The fourth argument to the constrained floating-point intrinsics specifies the required exception behavior.
 This argument must be one of the following
 strings: